metabase/metabase/docs/permissions/data.md

 If instead you want to give a group SQL access to some, but not all, of the schemas or tables in that database, you can create an additional role in your database that only includes a subset of those tables---or even specific row-level access---and then use Metabase's impersonation feature to associate a user attribute with that role.
 Essentially what Metabase will do is take the user attribute and pass that attribute as a string into a `SET ROLE` or `USE ROLE` command for the database _before_ Metabase executes the query.

-Connection impersonation does not apply to users in the Metabase admins group, as their more permissive privileges take precedence.
+Connection impersonation does not apply to people in the Metabase admins group, as their more permissive privileges take precedence.

 ### Setting up connection impersonation